nix-community/projects/proposals/nixpkgs-security.md

 Ryan works closely with the security team and is familiar with their challenges, and will lead the work on on the security tracker and secure boot deliverables.
 The security team expressedly welcomes the contributions outlined in this proposal.

-Ryan is one of the maintainers of [lanzaboote](https://github.com/nix-community/lanzaboote), and collaborates with systemd maintainers on bringing powerful primitives for every Linux distribution which would enable lanzaboote and NixOS to reuse upstream primitives directly.
+He is one of the maintainers of [lanzaboote](https://github.com/nix-community/lanzaboote), and collaborates with systemd maintainers on bringing powerful primitives for every Linux distribution which would enable lanzaboote and NixOS to reuse upstream primitives directly.

-The bootstrapping work will be led by Emily Trau who kickstarted the [minimal bootstrap project](https://github.com/NixOS/nixpkgs/pull/232329) and is involved in the bootstrap community that also delivered the [Guix full-source bootstrap](https://guix.gnu.org/blog/2023/the-full-source-bootstrap-building-from-source-all-the-way-down/).
+The bootstrapping work will be led by Emily Trau who kickstarted the [minimal bootstrap project](https://github.com/NixOS/nixpkgs/pull/232329) and is involved in the community that delivered the [Guix full-source bootstrap](https://guix.gnu.org/blog/2023/the-full-source-bootstrap-building-from-source-all-the-way-down/).

 Preparations for the grant applications were [announced in the community forum](https://discourse.nixos.org/t/german-federal-funding-for-foss-development/29036/4), with support of the NixOS Foundation board: